Cambridge University Law Society

 The Cambridge University Law Society (also known as "CULS" or "LawSoc") is the educational and representative body of undergraduate law students at the University of Cambridge.
 Founded in 1901, and with an estimated 2,000 active members, it is the largest United Kingdom student-led law society and among the largest student-run law societies in the world.

-It founded the Cambridge Law Journal as a student publication in 1921, today the longest-running university law journal in the United Kingdom and the principal publication of the Faculty of Law, Cambridge.
+The society founded the Cambridge Law Journal as a student publication in 1921, today the longest-running university law journal in the United Kingdom and the principal publication of the Faculty of Law, Cambridge.

 It is known for its Speakers events featuring prominent lawyers, politicians and legal celebrities.
 It also publishes the Cambridge Law Review and organises the annual University of Cambridge Law Ball, one of the University's most prominent events outside May Week.
 It is one of the wealthiest societies at the University of Cambridge.

 History

 CULS was established in January 1901 by the Faculty of Law, Cambridge as an educational body of law students.
 It had a small membership in its earlier years, and was dormant during World War I. In 1920, it was given increased attention by then Downing Professor of the Laws of England Harold Hazeltine, who delivered its inaugural address.
 Through the connections of the Faculty, CULS hosted prominent legal figures in the 1920s, including Joseph Henry Beale, Roscoe Pound, Travers Humphreys, and William Buckland.
 These addresses were academic in nature, and were frequently reproduced in the Cambridge Law Journal.
 CULS also increased its engagement with other Cambridge University societies, including through debates.
 By 1977, CULS was the third-largest society by memberships in the University of Cambridge.